-

 A quick side note here; The FAA calls their pilot licenses “certificates.”
 So an FAA Private Pilot License (PPL) is actually a private pilot certificate.
 The same goes for the Commercial Pilot License (CPL) – it’s called the commercial pilot certificate.

-The other option is doing a full FAA private pilot certificate, where you must go through the conversion process and then complete a written and practical exam.
+The other option is to obtain a full FAA private pilot certificate, which requires undergoing the conversion process and completing a written and practical exam.

 Requirements

 So you’re interested in transferring your foreign pilot license to an FAA private pilot certificate to start flying in the US?
-To do this, you must first validate your foreign private pilot’s license with the FAA so they can verify your experience is legitimate.
+To do this, you must first have your foreign pilot license validated by the FAA.
+This process allows the FAA to verify the authenticity of your license and ratings.

 The Conversion Process